bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 & V' \implies E'
 \end{align}
 $$
-By construction, the graph contains one card from every stack, the graph's cards together form a straight (Strasse).
+By construction, the graph contains one card from every stack, that together form a straight (Strasse).
+$\square$

 ## b)